MDPFuzz: Testing Models Solving Markov Decision Processes: Testing DNN Models Solving MDPs

-\textbf{Input Mutation.}~Mutating arbitrary frames in an MDP can enlarge the testing surface of the target model and potentially reveal more defects.
-Mutating an intermediate frame, however, could break the coherence of a state sequence in MDP.
+\textbf{Mutating Initial States vs.~Mutating Intermediate States.}~Mutating arbitrary frames in an MDP can enlarge the testing surface of the target model and potentially reveal more defects.
+Mutating an intermediate frame, however, could break the coherence of an MDP state sequence.
 In \F~\ref{fig:example-AE}, our tentative study shows that by mutating the surrounding environment in the driving scene at frame $t$, it is possible to influence the RL-controlled vehicle's decision.
 However, given such mutations introduce broken coherence when considering frames around $t$, defects found by mutating frame $t$ may not imply real-world anomaly behaviors of autonomous driving vehicles.
-We thus decide to only mutate the initial state (e.g., re-arrange the environment at timestep $0$), allowing it to preserve the coherence of the entire MDP state sequence.
+We thus decide to only mutate the initial state (e.g., re-arrange the environment at timestep $0$), allowing to preserve the coherence of the entire MDP state sequence.
+For each MDP scenario, we validate mutated initial states in a deliberate way to ensure they are realistic and solvable for an optimal model $\pi^*$; see \textbf{MDP Initial State Sampling, Mutation, and Validation} in \S~\ref{sec:implementation}.

-\textbf{Existing RNN Testing.}~DeepStellar~\cite{du2019deepstellar}, a SOTA RNN testing work, models the target RNN's internal state transition using Finite State Transducer~\cite{gill1962introduction} as a testing guide.
-However, DeepStellar requires a bounded RNN state space with reasonable size.
-This assumption does not hold for most models solving MDPs, because the state space can often be unlimited, especially in real-world blackbox scenarios such as autonomous driving and robot control.
-Moreover, the transition functions $T$ in complex real-world MDP environments are difficult, if possible, to obtain.